Holidayfriend/Qualityfriend/README.md

-# HolidayFriend.solutions
+# Qualityfriend - The simple quality tool – built by a hotelier for hoteliers.

 💡 Your digital assistant for small and family-run hotels – now open source!

-**HolidayFriend.solutions** is a modular tool designed to simplify daily hotel operations:
+**Qualityfriend** is a modular tool designed to simplify daily hotel operations:
 checklists, handovers, recruiting, housekeeping, and more.
 Built by a hotel – for hotels.